 Click HERE to read our student online homework guide.

-At HABS, paper homework is set once per week for each subject between Years 7 and 13.
+Years 10, 11, 12 and 13 will receive paper-based homework and study work.
+This will be set once per week for each subject.
 For every student, for every subject, students will therefore receive one piece of homework per week on green paper.